Clubs and Organizations

 Slam Poetry Club provides students with the opportunity to share their original works or works they have found.
 The club will also give students an opportunity to strengthen their public speaking skills.

-Snooze Club sponsored by Patrick Mohan
+Snooze Club sponsored by Elizabeth Toledo

 The goal of the Snooze Club is to make sleep science more relatable to students.

-This club will hold monthly meetings virtually.
+This club will hold monthly meetings.
 This club strives to promote the awareness of various South Asian cultures and promote diversity within the Marshall community.
 Throughout meetings, members will discuss similarities in their cultures, such as food and clothing.
 This club is a space for students to bond and share experiences.

 Special Olympics sponsored by Sarah Espanol and Tellas Minor